Glenn-v-W/nlp-ue4/README.md

 So, for example, imagine we have:

-    an Entity of Objects with Base barrel that includes chest an Entity of Colors with base red that includes green, and is set to be meaningless an Intent of Equipables with base key (that includes key, obviously)
+    an Entity of Objects with Base barrel an Entity of Colors with base red, and is set to be meaningless an Intent of Equipables with base key

 We would like to enter the following sentence into our training set: